ll1a4x/writeups/ctf/thm_nahamstore/thm_nahamstore.md

 CSRF 2: CSRF projection parameter
 - Login with a registered account in the burpsuite
-- Use burpsuite to inject `http://nahamstore.thm/account/settings/email`
+- Use burpsuite to intercept `http://nahamstore.thm/account/settings/email`
 	```
 	...